 |Advanced CRM Customization|

 The Sprout plan gives unlimited users the ability to add contacts, notes, manage tasks, and track calls.
 This makes it a budget-friendly choice for businesses that are looking for a contact database.
-However, unlike the paid plans, users are not able to attach documents to records.
-Unlike what is found in the paid plans, there are no email features like templates, bulk email campaigns, or automatic logging.
+However, unlike the paid plans, users are not able to attach documents to records, and there are no email features like templates, bulk email campaigns, or automatic logging.

 Therefore, the Sprout plan is best for teams that only require a basic contact management system that provides contacts details as well as recent activities at a glance.
 Teams wanting to utilize email marketing or would like more automated activity logging are better served by a paid plan.

 The Garden plan provides the same basic features as the Blossom plan.
 However, it also includes lead and territory assignments, management of multiple pipelines, and advanced reporting features for $25 per user per month.
-Also like the Blossom plan, the Garden plan is missing automated contact profile enrichment, dashboards, and event-based tracking such as recording a contact’s activities on a website.
+Also like the Blossom plan, the Garden plan is missing automated contact profile enrichment, dashboards (found in the similarly-priced tier from Zoho CRM), and event-based tracking such as recording a contact’s website activities.

 The Garden plan is, therefore, best for mid-to-larger-sized sales teams with account managers who conduct lead development primarily over the phone or by email.
 Businesses that utilize their website as a major component of their lead development strategy might be better served by the Estate plan.

 At $49 per user per month, the Estate plan enhances the tool’s lead scoring capability by also taking into consideration information such as pages a lead might have visited on the business’ site.
-It also gives sales managers a dashboard to help them better understand their teams for real-time analytics.
+It then categorizes them into “buyer intent” categories (cold, warm, and hot), making it more intuitive than Zoho CRM’s scoring.
+It also gives sales managers a dashboard to help them better understand their teams with real-time analytics.